 The lien serves two purposes.

-Allows the creditor to take your property.
 The lien gives the creditor the right to force the sale of your personal property to satisfy the judgment.
 This is true in every state.

-Notifies buyers of the lien on the property.
 The lien also serves as notice to potential buyers that your property has a lien on it.
 This notice that makes the lien a valuable tool for creditors.
 In some states, buyers of the property will be responsible for paying the lien.
 This makes it difficult for you to sell the property, thus providing an incentive to you to pay off the lien.
 However, some states, such as Florida, offer protections for innocent buyers by requiring the creditor to refund the purchase price to the buyer if it takes the property.

 If you live in a state that permits liens on personal property, you should consult your state's laws to determine the particular rules applicable to your situation.